top of page

 4. Environmental Stress and Wildlife Health

 The combined impact of different environmental stressors on wildlife is likely to have a negative effect at the population level.
 Pinpointing key stressors and unraveling the underlying mechanisms can open new avenues for mitigation.
+Take a look at our OSSO BUFO website for more information about this research.

 bottom of page